NCOA offers advice for how to get your medications during the coronavirus pandemic, as well as ways to find help to afford them.

-One of the challenges many people may face during the coronavirus pandemic is access to needed prescription and over-the-counter medications.
-Our tips below offer advice for how to get your medications, as well as find help affording them.
+One of the challenges many older adults may face during the coronavirus pandemic is access to needed prescription and over-the-counter medications.
+NCOA offers tips and advice on how you can get your medications, as well as find help affording them.

 Have refills on hand